goFrendiAsgard/zaruba/docs/use-cases/README.md

 If you don't have any Zaruba project, you can either clone an existing one or [create a new one](./create-a-project.md).

-Once you have a project, you can either add components or run tasks.
+Once you have a project in your computer, you can either add components or run tasks.

 # Add Components to Your Project